 Skin Type: All Skin Types.

 Why I like it: This formula is so good.
 I’ve only been testing it for a week and debated whether or not to put it in the post but honestly even after a week of using it I love it!
 My skin looks so natural.
 It acts like your skin but covers up the redness, and imperfections- creating a smooth even canvas.
-I can’t stop wearing it!
+The one thing I did notice was it settled into my fine lines.
 What I’m excited to see is how my skin improves from wearing it.
 It’s really a skin serum and foundation in one.
 Filled with skin healthy ingredients like vitamin C, seaweed brighteners, and beta carotene.
 It’s no surprise if your skin starts to look better after using it!
+Get your Vita-Active Foundation here!

 Formula: An oily paint thinner like feel more liquid feel then creamy- I know so weird but that’s an accurate description. 😉